 Elizaveta Litovka artist

-Best known for her photography, which often features individual portraits in cinematic settings, the 29 year-old Ukrainian artist Elizaveta Litovka, sharing her thoughts on color and shapes along with the weird world of flowers we live in, is now experiencing old things anew.
-Elizaveta Litovka tried to exhibit her aesthetic responses to reality painting and walking without glasses, in order to introject and experience the artistic world of Impressionism.
-Sharing their method Litovka aims at showing not an elusive reality but something more eternal – the impression: she believes that lights, colors, the size of the spot and its effect on the perceived space affect photography or painting in the same way.
+Best known for her photography, which often features individual portraits in cinematic settings, the 29-year-old Ukrainian artist Elizaveta Litovka, sharing her thoughts on color and shapes along with the weird world of flowers we live in, is now experiencing old things anew.
+Elizaveta Litovka tried to exhibit her aesthetic responses to reality painting and walking without glasses to introject and experience the artistic world of Impressionism.
+Sharing their method, Litovka aims to show not an elusive reality but something more eternal – the impression: she believes that lights, colors, the size of the spot, and its effect on the perceived space affect photography or painting in the same way.

 Elizaveta Litovka’s footwear sculptures

 Litovkva’s footwear series, comprising assemblages formed around the feet, are shared on her social accounts under the name of floweirdy: «There are no boring or uninspiring things,» says the artist – «There is nothing better than flowers.
 They are the unit of all that is beautiful, that’s why it’s called flowierdy.
 And it’s beautiful that many things in this world are flowers, even cabbage or people; and even things like limited time and space can be inspiring because what is missing becomes more precious».